Features

 run_abcdef123456

-A run is created before the lease is acquired so events can be appended for leasing failures, sync failures, and command output even when the run never reaches command-start.
-Run IDs are stable across a single invocation; retrying the same command produces a new run.
+Like lease IDs, run IDs are the run_ prefix plus 12 lowercase hex characters (newRunID in the coordinator, from 6 random bytes).
+The coordinator mints the run record before the lease is acquired, so events can be appended for leasing failures, sync failures, and command output even when the run never reaches command-start.
+A run ID is stable across a single invocation; retrying the same command produces a new run.

 crabbox history, crabbox events, crabbox attach, crabbox logs, and crabbox results all accept run IDs.
 Slugs do not resolve to runs — only to leases.